djwooten/synergy/README.md

 A python package to calculate, analyze, and visualize drug combination synergy and antagonism.
 Currently supports multiple models of synergy, including MuSyC, Bliss, Loewe, Combination Index, ZIP, Zimmer, BRAID, Schindler, and HSA.

+#### Citation

+If you use, please cite:

+Wooten, David J, and Albert, Réka. synergy - A Python library for calculating, analyzing, and visualizing drug combination synergy.
+(2020) Bioinformatics. https://doi.org/10.1093/bioinformatics/btaa826

 ## Installation

 Using PIP